 Rainforest hunter-gatherer small body size:

 My main current project, for which I was awarded an NIH NRSA fellowship, examines the evolution of short stature in rainforest hunter-gatherers via population and functional genomics.
-Using comparative methods, I have identified population-specific and parallel selection in African and Asian populations with the “pygmy” phenotype, including subtle signatures of convergent polygenic positive selection on genes involved in growth factor binding and cardiac development (preprint).
+Using comparative methods, I have identified population-specific and parallel selection in African and Asian populations with the “pygmy” phenotype, including subtle signatures of convergent polygenic positive selection on genes involved in growth factor binding and cardiac development (Bergey et al. 2018, PNAS; Bergey et al. preprint, bioRxiv).
 We found that the growth hormone sub-responsiveness that may partly underlie the pygmy phenotype may have led to compensatory changes in cardiac pathways, in which growth hormone plays an essential role.

 To further investigate the functional impact of this selected variation, we are exposing cell lines from rainforest hunter-gatherers to growth factors to observe gene expression changes.
-Future work includes deriving chondrocytes (cartilage cells) from induced pluripotent stem cells of the Batwa rainforest hunter-gatherers of Uganda to create a model of the growth plate in which to test differential response to growth factors in a relevant cell type.
+Future work includes deriving hepatocyte-like (liver-like cells) from induced pluripotent stem cells of the Batwa rainforest hunter-gatherers of Uganda to investigate synthesis of hormones that control growth.

 Collaborators include: George Perry, Kathleen Grogan, Luis Barreiro, and Genelle Harrison.